15 Fun Pandas Facts You Didn't Know (Will Impress You)

 After mating, male and female pandas live separately, and the work of den building and rearing young is completed by female pandas alone.

 A newborn panda cub weighs only 100 grams (3.5 oz).
-They are fur-less, pink, and blind.
-Their iconic black and white color coat grows after about three weeks.
+They are furless, pink, and blind.
+Their iconic black and white coat grows after about three weeks.

-Pandas are usually born in August.
-So, if you want to see cute panda cubs, come in August.
+Pandas are usually born between June to August.
+So, if you want to see cute panda cubs, come during this time.

 We have compiled more facts about baby pandas.